-Two-thirds of our work is made possible through the incredible generosity of those who leave a gift in their will.
+Our work overseas is made possible through the kindness of those who leave a bequest in their will.

 Donkeys add value to the lives of so many across the globe.
 Supporting individual families, communities and even industries, donkeys play an important role in transforming lives and livelihoods.
 Here, we reflect on three stories where the amazing kindness of those who left a gift in their will, whether large or small, enabled us to be ready and prepared to support donkeys across the globe in their time of need.

 We were alerted to the plight of a ‘jailed’ donkey in Mexico.
 The eight-year-old donkey, owned by a couple in rural Oaxaca, is well and truly part of their family.
 Living several hours away from the nearest city, the donkey is integral to their lives life, helping with essential tasks like collecting firewood.